Looking for great trophy Black Wildebeest hunting in South Africa? We have some of the best Black Wildebeest hunting available in the entire country.

 Black Wildebeest Scientific Name: Connochaetes gnou also known as the White-Tailed Gnu or White-Tailed Wildebeest

 What is a Black Wildebeest?
 The Black Wildebeest is a medium sized species of antelope.
-They are found across most of South Africa’s central highlands and we have outstanding Black Wildebeest hunting on our hunting areas in Gauteng and Mpumalanga Provinces.
+They are found across most of South Africa’s central highlands and we have outstanding Black Wildebeest hunting on our hunting area in Mpumalanga Province.
 According to South African law, Blue Wildebeest must be kept physically separate from Black Wildebeest, which is why there are no Black Wildebeest on our hunting areas in Limpopo Province.

 Black Wildebeest are not quite as large as Blue Wildebeest, but with full grown bulls weighing around 300-350 pounds, they aren’t small either.
 They have dark brown or black coats with unusual shaped horns that curve forwards.